 Since winning the Bachprize at the International J. S. Bach Competition in Leipzig at the age of 19, pianist Cornelia Herrmann has developed an active international career, both as a soloist and as a chamber musician.
 She has been invited to perform at major concert halls in Europe, North and South America and Asia where she collaborated with international orchestras under distinguished conductors such as James Judd, Manfred Honeck, Fabio Luisi, Sir Neville Marriner, Sir Roger Norrington, Stefan Sanderling.

 Works by J.S.Bach form an essential part of Cornelia Herrmann's repertoire.
 The label CAMERATA is publishing a series of her solo recordings with music by J.S.Bach exclusively.

-She gives regular masterclasses at the Kusatsu Music Festival & Academy in Japan.
+Cornelia Herrmann teaches at the University of Music and Performing Arts in Vienna.
+She gives masterclasses at the Kusatsu Music Festival & Academy in Japan.